smat-dev/jinni/README.md

 *   **Rule Application Logic:**
     1.  **Determine Target:** Jinni identifies the target directory (either explicitly provided or the project root).
     2.  **Override Check:** If `--overrides` (CLI) or `rules` (MCP) are provided, these rules are used exclusively.
 All `.contextfiles` and built-in defaults are ignored.
 Path matching is relative to the target directory.
-    3.  **Dynamic Context Rules (No Overrides):** When processing a file or subdirectory within the target directory:
+    3.  **Dynamic Context Rules (No Overrides):** When processing a file or subdirectory:
-        *   Jinni finds all `.gitignore` and `.contextfiles` starting from the target directory down to the current item's directory.
+        *   Jinni finds all `.gitignore` and `.contextfiles` starting from the rule root down to the current item's directory.
-        *   Rules from `.gitignore` are applied first, then built-in defaults, and finally any `.contextfiles` (which take precedence).
+        *   Rules are combined in order: built-in defaults, `.gitignore` rules, `.contextfiles` rules (which take precedence).
         *   It compiles these combined rules into a specification (`PathSpec`).
         *   It matches the current file/subdirectory path, calculated *relative to the target directory*, against this specification.
     4.  **Matching:** The **last pattern** in the combined rule set that matches the item's relative path determines its fate. `!` negates the match.
 If no user-defined pattern matches, the item is included unless it matches a built-in default exclusion (like `!.*`).
     5.  **Target Handling:** Explicitly targeted files bypass rule checks.
-Explicitly targeted directories become the root for rule discovery and matching for their contents.
 Output paths always remain relative to the original `project_root`.

 ### Examples (`.contextfiles`)